Anna Russell: Folk Songs (1952)

 She would poke fun at Wagner and contemporary classical music equally: of the latter she said it was music for the singer who was tone deaf, because in a contemporary song it's very hard to follow the melody -- and if you don't, no one is going to be any the wiser.

-She took her act to theatres across Britain the States, and her album Anna Russell Sings? -- from which this track is taken, that question mark intentional -- was a best seller in the mid Fifties.
+She took her act to theatres across Britain and the States, and her album Anna Russell Sings? -- from which this track is taken, that question mark intentional -- was a best seller in the mid Fifties.
 She takes apart German leider and French popular songs, as well as British songs ("pure but dull").

 Her dissection of Wagner's Ring Cycle (on Anna Russell Sings Again?) is witheringly funny.

 But earlier in life had been a straight-ahead opera singer, and even appeared as folk artist from time to time in the Thirties.
-So when she parodies "authentic folk" thing she knows what she is talking about.
+So when she parodies "authentic folk" she knows what she is talking about.

 Russell died in 2006.